jayachaturvedi/pain_in_mental_health/README.md

 This folder contains the scripts to train the BERT and non-BERT models

+**Folder: cohort**

+This folder contains scripts to explore the descriptives of the cohort in question, and generate venn diagrams to examine various overlaps

 **Knowledge Graph Embedding**

 The KGE model scripts are located at: https://github.com/jayachaturvedi/pain_kge_model